-Assignments: There will be several assignments.
+Assignments: There will be several assignments during the course.
 Individual assignment statements and due dates will be posted through Blackboard.
-For all assignment and quiz problems, ALL intermediate work of the problem solution steps MUST be shown.
+For all assignment problems, ALL intermediate work of the problem solution steps MUST be shown.
 This includes the use of the formula, the values substituted in the formulas for problem solution, as well the intermediate steps of the arithmetic computation.
 The units of measurement are extremely important and MUST be shown at each stage of the computation.
 Considerable points will be taken off for not following these requirements.

-Make up and Late Assignment/exam/quiz policy:
+Make up and Late Assignment policy:

-As a general rule, make-ups or late submissions will NOT be offered or accepted for the exams and SmartBook assignments.
-However, late submission for other assignments/quizzes/case studies will be accepted but with 2% score deduction for each day late.
-Late submissions or make-ups for the exams may be accepted/administered only in extra-ordinary circumstances such as an excused official university activity, a severe illness, or a dire emergency.
+Late submissions or make-ups may be accepted/administered only in extra-ordinary circumstances such as an excused official university activity, a severe illness, or a dire emergency.
 However, you must provide comprehensive documentation either before or within a few days of the missed exam.